When can I claim a rebate under the Managing Farm Risk Program?

 In instances where multiple eligible activities occur, or are expected to occur, outside of a 12‑month period of one another, you are responsible for determining when to lodge an application and which activities to include to maximise your claim.

-Can I claim the cost of eligible activities undertaken prior to the programme opening for applications?
+Can I claim the cost of eligible activities undertaken prior to the program opening for applications?

 Yes, you can apply for a rebate for costs incurred undertaking eligible activities prior to the scheme opening, but not before 1 July 2015.